+Year 10 continued

+VCE Electives continued:

 Health and Human Development, Units 1 & 2

 Unit 1: Understanding health and wellbeing

-This unit looks at health and wellbeing as a concept with varied and evolving perspectives and definitions.
-It takes the view that health and wellbeing are subject to a wide range of contexts and interpretations, with different meanings for different people.
-As a foundation to the understanding of health, students should investigate the World Health Organization's (WHO) definition and also explore other interpretations.
-Wellbeing is a complex combination of all dimensions of health, characterised by an equilibrium in which the individual feels happy, healthy, capable and engaged.
-For the purposes of this study, students should consider wellbeing to be an implicit element of health.
+In this unit, students explore health and wellbeing as a concept with varied and evolving perspectives and definitions.
+They come to understand that it occurs in many contexts and is subject to a wide range of interpretations, with different meanings for different people.
+As a foundation to their understanding of health, students investigate the World Health Organization's (WHO) definition and other interpretations.
+They also explore the fundamental conditions required for health as stated by the WHO, which provide a social justice lens for exploring health inequities.

-In this unit students identify personal perspectives and priorities relating to health and wellbeing, and enquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islanders.
-Students look at multiple dimensions of health and wellbeing, the complex interplay of influences on health and wellbeing and the indicators used to measure and evaluate health status.
-With a focus on youth, students consider their own health as individuals and as a cohort.
-They build health literacy through interpreting and using data, through investigating the role of food, and through extended inquiry into one youth health focus area.
+In this unit, students identify perspectives relating to health and wellbeing, and inquire into factors that influence health attitudes, beliefs and practices, including among Aboriginal and Torres Strait Islander Peoples.
+Students look at multiple dimensions of health and wellbeing, the complex interplay of influences on health outcomes and the indicators used to measure and evaluate health status.
+With a focus on youth, the unit equips students to consider their own health as individuals and as a cohort.
+They build health literacy by interpreting and using data in a research investigation into one youth health focus area, and by investigating the role of food.

-Unit 2: Managing health and development

-This unit investigates transitions in health and wellbeing, and development, from lifespan and societal perspectives.
-Students look at changes and expectations that are part of the progression from youth to adulthood.
-This unit promotes the application of health literacy skills through an examination of adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.

-Students enquire into the Australian healthcare system and extend their capacity to access and analyse health information.
-They investigate the challenges and opportunities presented by digital media and health technologies, and consider issues surrounding the use of health data and access to quality health care.
+Unit 2: Managing health and development In this unit, students investigate transitions in health and wellbeing, and human development, from lifespan and societal perspectives.
+They explore the changes and expectations that are integral to the progression from youth to adulthood.
+Students apply health literacy skills through an examination of adulthood as a time of increasing independence and responsibility, involving the establishment of long-term relationships, possible considerations of parenthood and management of health-related milestones and changes.
+Students explore health literacy through an investigation of the Australian healthcare system from the perspective of youth and analyse health information.
+They investigate the challenges and opportunities presented by digital media and consider issues surrounding the use of health data and access to quality health care.